lelou6666/WavesOfWhat/readme.txt

 the mean accuracy is higher than 0.54 on validation sets and higher than 0.535 on our test set, 375 Army Professionals from the unpublished volume F of Archives Gauquelin.

-Because there are thousands of persons in validation sets the 0.54 mean accuracy is a statistically highly significant result.
+Because there are thousands of persons in validation sets (see below) the 0.54 mean accuracy is a statistically highly significant result!

+Quadratic Discriminant Analysis classifier apparently performs best on validation sets.
+Mean accuracies (across 1000 iterations) are
+0.553 and 0.559 - sportsmen and scientists in the Sportsmen-vs-Scientists pair 0.402 and 0.706 - sportsmen and military
+0.418 and 0.659 - scientists and military
+The mean of 6 means is 0.5497 for this classifier.

+Sizes of groups:
+2886 sports champions
+4715 scientists & medical doctors
+3919 military men

+Sizes of training and validation sets:
+1414*2  1472  3301 - sportsmen vs scientists
+1374*2  1512  2545 - sportsmen vs military
+3392*2  1323   527 - scientists vs military

 Archives Gauquelin:
 http://cura.free.fr/gauq/17archg.html